At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Cycle structure of Markov chain and Doob's transform

-\sectionmark{Cycle structure and Doob's transform} Let a Markov chain $X_n$ possesses a sigma-finite invariant measure $\pi$ which corresponds to either positive (finite $\pi$) or null (sigma-finite $\pi$) recurrence.
-The following representation for the invariant measure $\pi$ via cycle structure of the Markov chain $X_n$ is well known---see, e.g. \cite[Theorem 10.4.9]{MT}---with $B=(-\infty,\widehat x]$,
+So, under the conditions \eqref{a.pi}, \eqref{a.pi.le.inf} and \eqref{xhat.nong} the aggregated Markov chain $\{X_n^*\}$ on $[\widehat x,\infty)$ is Harris recurrent with a non-degenerate atom at state $\widehat x$---for definition see \cite{MT}---regardless of whether $\pi$ is finite or not.
+Then the following representation for the invariant measure $\pi^*$ via cycle structure (generated by the atom $\widehat x$) of the Markov chain $\{X_n^*\}$ is well known---see, e.g. \cite[Theorem 10.4.9]{MT},